yunielrc/ydf/README.md

 ydf packages install <packages_selection>.pkgs
 ```

-⚠️ Attention: It's highly recommended to test the installation of the packages
+👉 You can test the installation of the packages on a virtual machine before
-on a virtual machine before install them.
+   install them on a real one.

 It's recommended to check out `vedv` at <https://github.com/yunielrc/vedv>
 for working with virtual machines.